 SSH Tunnel otherwise known as Secure Shell affords end-users a secure communication for the transfer of any digital data via a non-secure network such as the Internet.

-Even though, VPN and SSH accomplish the same amount of work, i.e. secure data given between various points.
-Yet, truth be told, there are glaring distinctions as to the way they actually function, like the following:
+Even though, VPN and SSH accomplish the same amount of work, i.e., secure data given between various points.
+Truth be told, there are glaring distinctions as to the way they function, like the following:

 - VPN functions effectively as it transport layer whereas SSH works at the application layer.
 The former encrypts all communication made on the endpoints of each network regardless if prompted or not.
 The latter on the other hand functions on a specified port and will provide encryption only from the host PC to the other PC it is required to SSH’d.